The Best Things To Do In Buenos Aires Argentina

 Buenos Aires Metropolitan Cathedral has an imposing dome and numerous side chapels.
 One of the side naves was converted into a mausoleum for General José de San Martín.

-You can spend hours in the Cathedral.
+You can spend hours admiring the Cathedral.
 Plan at least an hour for your visit.

 Buenos Aires Metropolitan Cathedral’s opening hours are Mon-Fri from 8 AM to 7 PM, Sat-Sun from 9 AM to 7.30 PM.
 You don’t need to buy tickets to visit the Metropolitan Cathedral of Buenos Aires.
 Visiting it is one of the free things to do in Buenos Aires.

-Stand in front of the Metropolitan Cathedral facing it and look towards the boulevard to the left of the building and you will see the Obelisk.
-This is one of the places with a direct view of the Obelisk and one of the best places to take pictures.
+Photo tip: Stand in front of the Metropolitan Cathedral facing it and look towards the boulevard to the left of the building and you will see the Obelisk.
+This is one of the best places in Buenos Aires to see the Obelisk and one of the best places to take pictures of it.

 Cabildo Of Buenos Aires